haskell-crypto/cryptonite/README.md

 * GHC 7.8.x
 * GHC 7.10.x

-Further platforms and architectures probably works too, but until maintainer(s) don't have regular access to them, we can't commit for further support
+Further platforms and architectures probably work too, but since the maintainer(s) don't have regular access to them, we can't commit to further support.

 Known Building Issues
 ---------------------

-on OSX <= 10.7, the system compiler doesn't understand the '-maes' option, and with the lack of autodetection feature builtin in .cabal file, it is left on the user to disable the aesni.
+On OSX <= 10.7, the system compiler doesn't understand the '-maes' option, and with the lack of autodetection feature builtin in .cabal file, it is left on the user to disable the aesni.
 See the [Disabling AESNI] section

 Disabling AESNI
 ---------------

-It may be useful to disable AESNI (for building, testing or runtime purpose), and one can do that with the *support_aesni* flag.
+It may be useful to disable AESNI for building, testing or runtime purposes.
+This is achieved with the *support_aesni* flag.

 As part of configure of cryptonite: